monkeynova/www-static/monkeynova/robo_factory/DESIGN.md

 *   **Tiles:**
     *   **Plain:** Standard empty space.
-    *   **Repair Station:** The target tiles.
-Visiting one for the first time contributes to the win condition and sets the robot's respawn point.
+    *   **Repair Station:** These tiles heal the robot to full health and update its last visited station (respawn point).
+They do NOT count towards the win condition.
 Indicated by a 🔧 symbol.
+    *   **Checkpoint:** These tiles heal the robot to full health, update its last visited station, and contribute to the win condition if visited in the correct numerical order.
+Indicated by a 🚩 symbol and a number.
     *   **Conveyor Belt:** Automatically moves the robot one tile in the indicated direction.
         *   **Normal (1x):** Moves the robot one tile.
         *   **Express (2x):** Can move the robot up to two tiles.
 The movement is phased: the 2x belt moves the robot one tile, then the conveyor on the *new* tile activates to move it a second tile.
-    *   **Hole:** If the robot ends its movement on a hole, it takes damage and respawns at the last visited repair station.
+    *   **Hole:** If the robot ends its movement on a hole, it loses a life and respawns at the last visited checkpoint or repair station.
 If no station has been visited, this is likely a game-ending event.
     *   **Lasers:** Stationary lasers attached to a wall that fire a beam perpendicularly away from the wall.
-The beam damages the first robot it encounters and is stopped by walls.
+The beam damages the first robot it encounters (costing 1 health) and is stopped by walls.
 Beams are always visible.
+    *   **Push Panels:** Attached to walls, these panels activate on specific phases of play (e.g., 2/4 or 1/3/5) to push adjacent robots one tile away from the wall.
+They activate after conveyor belts and before gears.
+    *   **Rotating Gears:** Tiles that rotate the robot standing on them (90 degrees clockwise for 'cw', 90 degrees counter-clockwise for 'ccw').
 *   **Walls:** Impassable barriers that block robot movement.
 They exist on the edges of tiles.

 ## 3. Technical Architecture & Design